cloudydeno/deno-kubernetes_client/README.md

 * `v0.1.0` on `2020-11-16`: Initial publication, with `KubectlRaw` and `InCluster` clients.
     Also includes `ReadableStream` transformers, useful for consuming watch streams.

-# Stable clients
+# Client implementations

 * `KubectlRawRestClient` invokes `kubectl --raw` for every HTTP call.
     Excellent for development, though a couple APIs are not possible to implement.

     Flags: `--allow-run`
+* `KubeConfigRestClient` uses Deno's `fetch()` to issue HTTP requests.
+    There's a few different functions to configure it:

-* `InClusterRestClient` uses a pod's ServiceAccount to automatically authenticate.
+    * `forInCluster()` uses a pod's ServiceAccount to automatically authenticate.
-    This is what you'll use when you deploy your script to a cluster.
+        This is what is used when you deploy your script to a cluster.
-    Flags: `--allow-read --allow-net --cert=/var/run/secrets/kubernetes.io/serviceaccount/ca.crt` (unless relocated)

-Incomplete clients:
+        Flags: `--allow-read --allow-net` plus either `--unstable` or `--cert=/var/run/secrets/kubernetes.io/serviceaccount/ca.crt`

-* `KubectlProxyRestClient` expects a `kubectl proxy` command to be running.
+    * `forKubectlProxy()` expects a `kubectl proxy` command to be running and talks directly to it without auth.

-    This allows a full range-of-motion for development purposes.
+        This allows a full range-of-motion for development purposes regardless of the Kubernetes configuration.

-## Unstable Clients

-There are a few client strategies that currently require `--unstable`;
-they all live in an `unstable/` folder for now and will hopefully someday be able to get promoted out and fixed up at the same time.

-None of these are complete at this time.

-* `InClusterUnstableRestClient`: like the stable version, but uses Deno APIs to set the CA trust explicitly.
-* `KubeConfigRestClient`: interprets the user's `~/.kube/config` and tries to talk to the cluster directly.
+    * `readKubeConfig(path?)` (or `forKubeConfig(config)`) tries using the given config (or `$HOME/.kube/config` if none is given) as closely as possible.

-    This requires a lot of flags and unstable APIs at this time.
+        This requires a lot of flags depending on the config file, and in some cases simply cannot work.
+For example `https://<ip-address>` server values are not currently supported by Deno.
-* `PluginRestClient`: Just a thought at this point.
-    Could use a proper Rust Kubernetes client and compile it into a Deno plugin.

 ## Related: API Typings